Cosmological gravity on all scales V: MCMC forecasts combining large scale structure and CMB lensing for binned phenomenological modified gravity: Results

 We perform the same PCA analysis for the highest redshift bin ($2.15<z<3$), where the addition of CMB lensing information is expected to have the largest impact.
 The $3\times2$pt analysis the covariance matrix again exhibits similar qualitative behaviour as in bin 1.
 However, with both posterior on $\mu$ and $\eta$ running into the prior boundary, the increased sensitivity to $\Sigma$ doesn't translate to a tight constraint on $\Sigma$.
 Including CMB lensing ($6\times2$pt) changes this significantly.
 While the wide degeneracy direction remains largely unchanged the orthogonal eigenmode becomes substantially more tightly constrained.
 This behaviour can be understood from the fact that both galaxy lensing and CMB lensing probe the Weyl potential and therefore directly constrain $\Sigma$.
 Consequently, the addition of CMB lensing data provides a direct probe of $\Sigma$ in this bin and significantly tightens the constraint on the eigenmode orthogonal to the $(\mu,\eta)$ degeneracy direction.
 This is consistent with the behaviour observed in the right panel of fig.~\ref{fig:PCA}, where the posterior samples show not only a clear improvement in the standard deviation of the posterior samples in the $\mu-\eta$ plane due to the addition of CMB lensing, but also highlights that the blue PCA eigenmodes (which correspond to the $6\times 2$pt analysis) are exactly along and orthogonal to the $\mu-\eta$ degeneracy direction along which $\Sigma$ remains approximately constant.
+We provide a summary of all of the constraints on our MG parameters in the various cases considered in this work in table \ref{tab:mg_constraints}.

+Finally, we note that since we sample in $\mu-\eta$ space, the prior on $\Sigma$ is not uniform.
+We show in fig.~\ref{fig:Sigma_prior} the shape of this prior relative to the posterior (in bins 4 and 5).
+In particular, we emphasize that at $z>1.5$, $\Sigma$ is the quantity that the data vector and likelihood are most sensitive to, as compared to $\mu$ and $\eta$.
+This is an important point, and it might be more worthwile for future analyses to sample directly in $\mu-\Sigma$ space.